Relative genus bounds in indefinite four-manifolds: Slice and H-slice knots

 We now give some examples of slice and H-slice knots in the K3 surface.
 We chose the K3 surface because it is a symplectic 4-manifold with a rather simple description, but it is not definite, nor is it homeomorphic to a sum of $\CP$, $\bCP$, or $S^2 \times S^2$.
 The K3 surface can be given a handle decomposition with a 0-handle, twenty-two 2-handles, and a 4-handle, as explained in \cite[Section 8.3]{GS}.
 See Figure \ref{fig:K3} for such a handle diagram.

-\begin{example} The left handed trefoil LHT bounds a disk $\Delta \subset \KT \setminus \intB$ with $[\Delta]^2=0$ and $[\Delta] \neq 0$.
+\begin{example} The left-handed trefoil LHT bounds a disk $\Delta \subset \KT \setminus \intB$ with $[\Delta]^2=0$ and $[\Delta] \neq 0$.
 To see this, as in Example \ref{ex:RHT}, we locate RHT in $\partial^-$ of the standard handle diagram of $\KT$ with the 0-handle removed.
 The core of the trefoil-shaped 2-handle in Figure \ref{fig:K3} is a disk in $\KT$ with boundary this RHT.
-Thus after correcting for outward normal first orientation we see that LHT bounds the desired disk in K3. \end{example}
+Thus after correcting for outward normal first orientation we see that LHT bounds the desired disk in K3.
+There are many ways to see that this disk is nullhomologous, for example after capping it with a Seifert surface one obtains a torus in $K3$ which has non-zero algebraic intersection with a $-2$ framed sphere embedded in $K3$. \end{example}

 The next lemma implies that the family $\Slice(\KT)$ of knots that are slice in $\KT$ is quite large.
 We start by giving a definition.